-The Dutch Association of Private Equity Firms was founded in 1984 as a point of contact for investors who made use of a government scheme established in 1981, the Guarantee Scheme for Private Equity Firms (PPM-regeling in Dutch).
-This scheme was aimed at stimulating funds that provide private equity and venture capital for companies.
-By the mid-1970s, private equity or venture capital (until the turn of the century these two terms were partly interchangeable) had come over from the United States, and people wanted more of this kind of “entrepreneurial capital” in the Netherlands.
+The NVP (Dutch Association for Private Equity and Venture Capital) was founded in 1984 as a point of contact for investors who made use of a government scheme established in 1981, the Guarantee Scheme for Private Equity Firms (PPM-regeling in Dutch).
+This scheme was aimed at stimulating funds that provide private equity and venture capital to companies.
+By the mid-1970s, private equity or venture capital (until the turn of the century these two terms were partly interchangeable) came from the United States, and people wanted more of this kind of “entrepreneurial capital” in the Netherlands.

-At the turn of the century, the emergence of the Internet and the associated activity ensured that venture capitalists became a separate category of investors.
-Along with the growth of the sector, there was also a greater need for a professional trade association.
+At the turn of the century, the emergence of the Internet and related business opportunities ensured that venture capitalists became a separate category of investors.
+Along with the growth of the sector, there was also a greater need for a professional industry body.
 That is why, in 2002, an external chairman and director were appointed for the first time.
-Until then, the chairman worked for a private equity firm and the secretary of the board at VNO-NCW.
+Until then, the chairman worked for a private equity or venture capital firm and the secretary of the board at VNO-NCW.
 During that period, the venture capital sector suffered a severe blow when the internet bubble burst in 2002-2003.
-Since then, Dutch venture capitalists have managed to recover well, partly through targeted government policy.
+Since then, Dutch venture capitalists have managed to recover well, partly thanks to targeted government policy.
 For several still active venture capitalists, this was the first economic cycle they successfully withstood.
 Today, the Netherlands is a European leader in investment and fundraising by venture capitalists.

-The credit crisis and economic crisis from 2007 onwards gave a new impulse to professionalization and responsible investment.
-From 2009, the discussion around the introduction of the “Alternative Investment Fund Managers Directive” (AIFMD) showed as never before the need for effective advocacy in Brussels and The Hague for private equity firms.
+The great financial crisis from 2007 onwards gave a new impulse to professionalization and responsible investment.
+From 2009, the discussion around the introduction of the “Alternative Investment Fund Managers Directive” (AIFMD) showed the need for effective advocacy in Brussels and The Hague for private equity and venture capital firms as never before.
 When the AIFMD was implemented in 2014, private equity firms came under direct government supervision for the first time.
 During this period, public interest in the sector also rose.
-In order to provide better and more detailed information about the market to policymakers and regulators, the NVP started to collaborate more intensively with Invest Europe (then EVCA) for its market research.
+In order to provide better and more detailed information about the industry to policymakers and regulators, the NVP started to collaborate more intensively with Invest Europe (then EVCA) for its market research.
 This ultimately led to the creation in 2016 of the European Data Cooperative (EDC), a pan-European data collection initiative.
-Since 2007, NVP has also been steadily expanding its training programme.
+Since 2007, NVP has also been steadily expanding its training program.
 In 2012, NVP started the NVP Advanced trajectory - a training to become an NVP Certified Investment Professional.